Simplicial presheaves of Green complexes and twisting cochains: Preliminaries

 \item Generally, for $p\geq2$, the $p$-simplices of $\dgnerve\cal{D}$ are labellings of every (non-degenerate) face of the standard $p$-simplex; the vertex corresponding to the singleton subset $\{i\}\subset[p]$ is labelled by some object $x_i$ of $\cal{D}$; for $k\geq1$, the $k$-dimensional face corresponding to some $I=\{i_0<i_1<\ldots<i_k\}\subseteq[p]$ is labelled by a morphism $f_I\in\Hom_\cal{D}^{1-k}(x_{i_k},x_{i_0})$; for all non-empty $I\subseteq[p]$ with $|I|-1=k\geq2$, the following relation is satisfied:

 \end{itemize} The face maps are given by the ``topological'' face maps of simplices: since a $p$-simplex in the dg-nerve is, in particular, a labelling of the $p$-simplex, we obtain face maps by simply looking at the data that labels the faces, which are $(p-1)$-simplices.
-The degeneracy maps are given by inserting identity morphisms.
+The degeneracy maps are given by inserting identity morphisms for $1$-simplices, and the zero morphism for higher-dimensional simplices.

 For details, see \cite[Definition~2.8, Proposition~2.9, Corollary~2.10]{Fao2017}.
 (N.B. the sign convention differs from that of \cite[Construction~1.3.1.6]{Lur2017} and \cite[\href{https://kerodon.net/tag/00PL}{Tag 00PL}]{kerodon}).
 Note also that the direction of the morphisms is ``backwards'', in that $f_{i_0<\ldots<i_k}$ goes from $x_{i_k}$ to $x_{i_0}$, cf. \cref{remark:morphisms-in-dg-nerve-go-backwards}. \end{definition}